st-gb/SMARTmonitor/BUILD.md

       cmake -G
       ```

-    * call the build scripts in _repository_root_/create" directory
+    * call the build scripts in _repository root file system directory_/create"

 ### Additional options

-Additonal options can be passed either to CMake command line directly or to the
+Additional options can be passed either to CMake command line directly or to the
 script file as parameter for "AdditionalCMakeArgs".

 If passed to the script for the "AdditionalCMakeOpts" parameter, multiple
 options must be enclosed in brackets:

 "_option1_=_value1_ _option2_=_value2_"

-#### Create Debian package

-Pass "-Dcr8DebPkg=TRUE" to [CMake](https://cmake.org) command line.
-Call "cpack" afterwards.

 #### Specify build type